Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 Childhood emotional neglect (CEN) doesn’t disappear when you grow up.
 Adults carry it with them into their lives, and it affects everything: their relationships, their self-image, and their mental wellbeing.

-But emotional neglect is something you can recover from.
-Here are four strategies to help you do just that:
+The good news is emotional neglect is something you can recover from.
+Here are four strategies that will help:

 - Accept that your feelings, needs, and wants matter as much as anyone else’s.
 This may mean doing more of the talking in a friendship, voicing your needs clearly to others, or drawing boundaries.